MicrosoftDocs/architecture-center/docs/cloud-adoption/organization/index.md

 # Managing organizational alignment

-Cloud adoption can't happen without well organized people.
-Successful cloud adoption is the result of properly skilled people doing the appropriate types of work, in alignment with clearly defined business goals, and in a well managed environment.
-To deliver an effective cloud operating model, it is important to establish appropriately staffed organizational structures.
-This document outlines an approach to establishing and maintaining the proper organizational structures in four steps:
+Cloud adoption can't happen without well-organized people.
+Successful cloud adoption is the result of properly skilled people doing the appropriate types of work, in alignment with clearly defined business goals, and in a well-managed environment.
+To deliver an effective cloud operating model, it's important to establish appropriately staffed organizational structures.
+This article outlines an approach to establishing and maintaining the proper organizational structures in four steps.

 ## Organization alignment exercises